ashejim/C964/_build/html/_sources/ci_other.md

 (ci_other)=

 :::{warning}
 Faculty not assigned to you, in particular non-C964 faculty,  are happy to help any WGU student.
-But students assigned to them take first priority.
+But students assigned to them take priority.
 Follow the guidelines below, and understand their assistance is a courtesy and that response times may be delayed (particularly towards the end of the month).
 :::

 (ci_other:better_questions_get_better_answers)=